Fourier7754/AsymFormer/README.md

 We used the same data source as the ACNet.
 The processed NYUv2 data (.npy) can be downloaded by [Google Drive](https://drive.google.com/file/d/1YgcBRCjmkLlVukjmvkNu1A7O8bRd14Ek/view?usp=sharing).

 ## Usage
-Currently, we provided ONNX model and TensorRT FP16 model for evaluation and inference.
+Currently, we have provided ONNX model and TensorRT FP16 model for evaluation and inference.

 ### FP16 Inference (RTX3090 Platform)
-The
 The TensorRT inference notebook can be found in [Folder](https://github.com/Fourier7754/AsymFormer/tree/main/Inference).
 You can test AsymFormer on your local environment by:
 - Downlaod the folder 'Inference'
 - Downlaod the TensorRT FP 16 model, which generated and optimized for RTX 3090 platform. [[AsymFormer FP16 TensorRT Model](https://drive.google.com/file/d/1Z57x6e_YSroMCh3p9ttwKB7P7VLfa81k/view?usp=sharing)]